mahoney1/docs/commercialpaper-report-deltas.md

 ## Step 5.
 Run the updated MagnetoCorp client query application

-We already have a history of transactions at this point - from the previous tutorial and use the existing MagnetoCorp employee wallet to run the query:
+We already have a history of transactions at this point, from the previous tutorial.
+We'll now run the deltas query, as Balaji from Digibank, using his wallet to run the query:

-1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp/application` folder
+1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/digibank/application` folder

 2. Run the queryapp client using node:

 `node queryapp.js`

-3. You should see the results from the `queryHist` function then the `queryDeltas` function and finally the `queryOwner` transaction in the terminal window. `queryHist` as we know creates a file `results.json` ; `queryDeltas` creates a file called `deltas.json`.
+3. You should see the results from the `queryHist` function then the `queryDeltas` function and finally the `queryOwner` transaction in the terminal window.
+In that file, `queryHist` (from previous) creates a file `results.json` ; the `queryDeltas` transaction creates a file called `deltas.json`.

 ## Step 6.
 Display the formatted Deltas history results to a browser app